 Two work experiences are required for undergraduate retailing majors: the practicum and the internship.
-(The practicum must be completed prior to the Internship.)
+(The practicum must be completed prior to the internship.)
 The type of experience is dependent upon your career goals.
-For example, if you are interested in fashion merchandising, you are encouraged to seek an internship with a fashion-forward department store.
+For example, if you are interested in fashion merchandising and digital innovations, you are encouraged to seek an internship with a fashion-forward department store.
 If you are interested in eventually owning your own business, you may elect do a practicum and complete an internship with an independent retailer.
 By doing so, you'll be able to experience the buying, selling, visual merchandising, and employee training aspects of a business.

 Work supervisors are encouraged to provide a rigorous, structured experience for interns to work in a retail environment.
 Interns are expected to be well-prepared, punctual, and enthusiastic employees.
 The supervisor provides an opportunity to merge academic knowledge with real-world experience, allowing the intern to grow in a management-oriented environment.
 Typically, the work supervisor assists the intern in identifying an appropriate project that provides mutual benefit to both the intern and the employer.
 Feedback is very important to us; therefore, we ask that all work supervisors complete an evaluation of the intern's work performance by an agreed upon deadline.